Uvalde victim's sister pleads for tougher gun laws in Texas

 Her sister Jacklyn — a tough-minded and compassionate girl who dreamed of visiting Paris and becoming a veterinarian — was one of 19 children shot to death inside Robb Elementary School on May 24 before police stormed the classroom and killed the gunman.
 Two teachers also died.

-The massacre and a string of recent mass killings in the U.S. has renewed the debate over gun laws, school safety and how to stop the violence.
-In Texas, where there have been several mass shootings in recent years, lawmakers responded by making it easier to carry guns, rather than to clamp down.
+The massacre and a string of recent mass killings in the U.S. have renewed the debate over gun laws, school safety and how to stop the violence.
+In Texas, lawmakers have responded to several mass shootings in recent years by making it easier to carry guns, rather than to clamp down.

 Jazmin’s testimony before a committee of lawmakers looking at how to prevent mass shootings came as Congress moved toward passing its most far-reaching gun violence bill in decades and the U.S. Supreme Court issued a ruling saying Americans have the right to carry firearms in public.